With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 This article is intended to debunk the Bigfoot myth and explain several reasons why Bigfoot is not real.
 There is a lot of debate over whether this creature exists or not, and here you'll read about compelling evidence that shows we've all been duped.

 Of course, those who consider themselves to have a highly rational mind don't need to be told any of this.
 Without solid proof and evidence that shows the existence of Sasquatch, no scientifically minded person would admit to a belief in the Big Guy.

 But deep inside I think we all like to believe there are still mysteries in this world, hidden from our view and awaiting discovery.
 Perhaps this is where myths like this take root, not in logic but in hope.

 The most common theory about Bigfoot is that he is some kind of undiscovered species of primate, ape-like but more intelligent and more evolved than any we currently know of.
 Some researchers refer to it as the North American Great Ape, though the species is, of course, theoretical.

-However, there is a concept called Bigfoot-Giganto Theory that explains how the creature evolved from an ancient ancestor in Asia and migrated to America.
+However, there is a concept called Bigfoot-Giganto Theory that attempts to explain how Sasquatch evolved from an ancient ancestor in Asia and migrated to America.
 But even if this is true, where is the evidence?
 No fossils or bones have ever been found.